 Greater Cambridge is one of only a handful of city regions which contribute to the UK economy.
 Its success brings jobs and opportunities for the whole region and beyond and, when it succeeds, so does the whole of the UK.

 Add to this the city’s prominent position as a global tourist destination, steeped in history, and the area is seen as one of the most attractive to live in the UK.

-The Greater Cambridge City Deal aims to enable a new wave of innovation-led growth by investing in the infrastructure, housing and skills that will facilitate the continued growth of Greater Cambridge.
+The Greater Cambridge City Deal aims to enable a new wave of innovation-led growth by investing in the infrastructure, housing and skills that will facilitate the continued growth of the Cambridge Phenomenon.
 It acknowledges the region’s strong track record of delivering growth and seeks to support those existing, and new, businesses in achieving their full potential.

 The Greater Cambridge Partnership, one of a number of ‘City Deals’ agreed by central Government in 2013, is worth up to £500 million in funding to 2030 for transport infrastructure to boost economic growth.

 £100m of government funding has been made available for transport improvements until 2020.
 A further fund of up to £400m will be available if initial investments are successful in supporting economic growth.